alexfakos/en2class/README.md

 INSTRUCTIONS

-using your browser go to https://juliabox.com/ and sign in using your preferred method (via linked in, google, or github)
+using your browser go to https://juliabox.com/ and sign in using your preferred method (via linkedin, google, or github)

 In the following instructions the command is in ' '